 Viola’s trauma quickly became a thing of the past, and she proudly assumed the role of big sister, protector, teacher, helper, and friend to the growing number of younger children at Malayaka House.
 “Viola” is the first word spoken by the babies, as natural as mom or dad.
 They all love her and she loves them.
 They call her Mukwano Viola, which means friend.

-Viola is a dedicated and determined student who dreams of one day being a pilot.
-She is a solid student but more importantly she is a role model and example.
+Viola was a dedicated student in Primary and Secondary, but more importantly she was a role model and example.
 Viola gets along with everyone.
 She is humble, confident, and proud.
 She is always in a good mood and her smile is famous in Malayaka House.
 She is easygoing and fun to spend time with.

 Primary schools in Uganda commonly have one student that is known as the Head Prefect.
 This student is elected by the teachers and administration, not for their academic excellence but for their leadership skills.
 In 2010, for her Primary 6 year, she was Assistant Prefect, and in 2011 for her Primary 7 year she was Head Prefect.
 There is no higher honor for a student!